Types of Speech Impediments

 - Palatal lisp: This takes place when the tongue's mid section brushes against the soft palate.

-Muteness is a speech disorder which involves a complete inability to speak.
+Muteness is a speech disorder that involves a complete inability to speak.
 This could be either developmental or acquired.

 Another type of muteness is referred to as selective muteness.
 Selective muteness involves an individual (generally a child) who has the ability to speak fluently but is unable to in certain settings.
 This is widely viewed as an anxiety disorder.